What would you like to know?

 How long has NZCT been in existence?

-Established in January 1998, NZCT is New Zealand's largest gaming trust with 13% of market share.
+Established in January 1998, NZCT is one of New Zealand's largest gaming trusts with 12% of market share.
 We are proud of the contribution we make to local communities, but we couldn't do what we do without the help of our hard-working gaming room operators.

 Where are you based?